redteamethics/redteamethics/README.md

 **Below are some thoughts and resources - if you have more, we would love your contributions and please submit them as a pull request!**

 Whether it be tailgating go get into a building or continuous corporate phishing exercises, what are the ethical boundaries?
-A lot of us joke or brag about how we are able to con our way into this or that, yet many have also thought about the potential effect we have on our victims.
+A lot of us joke or brag about how we are able to con our way into this or that, yet many have also thought about the potential effect we have on our targets.

 Throughout countless books on pentesting and social engineering, there is a lot of discussion about legal issues, but rarely the ethics that should surround our profession.

 However, there are some people out there that have conducted great research that usually doesn't make it into the books.
-So far one some of the best discussions we have found are in the following paper:
+So far some of the best discussions we have found are in the following paper:

 **Mouton, Francois & Malan, Mercia & Kimppa, Kai & Venter, H.s.
 (2015).
 Necessity for ethics in social engineering research.
 Computers & Security.
 55. 114 - 127.
 10.1016/j.cose.2015.09.001.** [Source 1](https://www.researchgate.net/publication/281968010_Necessity_for_ethics_in_social_engineering_research), [Source 2](https://researchspace.csir.co.za/dspace/bitstream/handle/10204/8690/Mouton_2015.pdf?sequence=1&isAllowed=y)

 Much of the same discussion is also summarized in the following conference paper from 2013: